11 Ways for High Earners to Reduce Taxable Income [2023]

 For tax purposes, the IRS defines high-income earners as anybody who earns enough income to be in the top three tax brackets, as outlined above.

-That means if you earn more than $170,050 as a single person, a married person filing separately, or a single head of household, or more than $340,101 as a married person filing jointly, you are considered a high-income earner for tax purposes.
+That means if you earn more than $191,951 of taxable income as a single person, a married person filing separately, or a single head of household, or more than $383,901 of taxable income as a married person filing jointly, you are considered a high-income earner for tax purposes.

 Tax Saving Strategies for High-Income Earners: Change the Character of Your Income

-• If you own a business, you may want to restructure your business entity, particularly if you are operating as a sole proprietor, LLC, or an S-Corp.
+- If you own a business, you may want to consider the structure of your business entity, particularly if you operate as a sole proprietor, LLC, or an S-Corp.
 The taxes for a C-Corp are lower at the top than for other business structures.
-However, there is also a new 20% deduction of business income for pass-through entities.
+However, there is also a 20% business income deduction for pass-through entities.
 If you hire your children, you may be able to pay them without withholding or matching payroll taxes if you have a sole proprietorship.
 You should work with an accountant to determine if restructuring your business is worthwhile.

 The overall benefit of changing the character of your income is that it can reduce your MAGI for each tax year and allow you to take advantage of a lower tax bracket in some cases.